 Effective long-term pain relief requires the help of both physicians and behavioral health specialists rather than just one or the other.
 Of course, patient commitment is essential.
 There are countless reasons why alcohol use is an ineffective and dangerous approach to coping with chronic pain.
 Alcohol addiction can result, while pain ultimately fails to get better.

-A comprehensive approach to treatment of alcohol addiction, which considers chronic conditions like chronic pain, is necessary for effective treatment of both.
+A comprehensive approach to the treatment of alcohol addiction, which considers chronic conditions like chronic pain, is necessary for effective treatment of both.
 The input of medical professionals and behavioral experts in a therapeutic, compassionate environment is essential to developing a personalized, long-term plan for recovery from alcohol addiction and effective strategies to address pain.
-If you are struggling with alcohol addiction, with or without chronic pain, we encourage you to contact us at any time.
-Reaching out is the first step to recovery.